 Lots of business owners and bloggers find themselves in the need to move their WordPress websites to a new domain that they own.
-That’s a good news if they have a clear re-branding strategy to take their businesses to the next level.
-But when things comes to SEO and ranking, people can be confused about the migration process, especially with complicated tools and settings.
+That’s good news if they have a clear re-branding strategy to take their businesses to the next level.
+But when things come to SEO and ranking, people can be confused about the migration process, especially with complicated tools and settings.

-Forget all the advanced options that complicate the life, I’m going to show you how easy is it to move your blog and make it better.
+Forget all the advanced options that complicate life, I’m going to show you how easy is it to move your blog and make it better.

-What to you need to move WordPress?
+What do you need to move WordPress?

 This is an easy migration process that can be done in a few minutes if you have a fast Internet connection.
 What you need are: